 There are plenty of other preset and customizable keyboard shortcuts supported by Camtasia.
 Learning all the keyboard shortcuts is a great way to optimize your workflow and become a more productive video editor.

 Bring in your screen recording

-Make some cuts
+Make some cuts to your video

 Focus your viewer’s attention